OpenAgentsInc/openagents/docs/for_agents/chat_autofocus.md

 # Chat Autofocus Feature

 This document explains how the chat autofocus feature works in the OpenAgents application.
-The feature automatically focuses the message input field when a user loads a new chat by clicking on a chat link in the sidebar.
+The feature automatically focuses the message input field when a user loads a new chat by clicking on a chat link in the sidebar or on initial page load.

 ## Components Involved

 1. `resources/views/components/sidebar/section-threads.blade.php`
 2. `resources/views/components/dashboard/dashboard.blade.php`
 3. `resources/views/components/dashboard/message-form.blade.php`
+4. `public/js/dashboard.js`

 ## How It Works